All Episodes

 She did.

-She did get her walking papers, yes, sir.
+She did get her walking papers.

-Um, just the other night, Gavin Newsom went on Steve Colbert's program and just continually talked about the of just how awful mass deportations are and the dehumanizing manner in which the right and the Trump administration is talking about illegals, and then you have the shooting the next morning.
+Just the other night, Gavin Newsom went on Steve Colbert's program and just continually talked about just how awful mass deportations are and the dehumanizing manner in which the right and the Trump administration is talking about illegals.

-So it is uh it's so clear to me, these people have no conception of rule of law, no conception of what national boundaries mean, no conception of national sovereignty, and uh I completely ignore all this chatter from people who think every illegal who manages to stagger into the country deserves to stay.
+And I completely ignore all this chatter from people who think every illegal who manages to stagger into the country deserves to stay.

 No, sorry, he doesn't.